MechanicalPen/fossil-MV-MZ/README.md

 **Invoking MV Plugin Commands**

-You can invoke MV plugin commands using MZ's plugin command interface (OldPluginCommand in Fossil_Pre).
+You can invoke MV plugin commands using MZ's plugin command interface (OldPluginCommand in FOSSIL).

 Alternatively, you can put the command into a script using the oldCommand function.
 For instance,

 oldCommand('somePlugin arguments et cetera');

+Finally, you can copy-paste an old-style plugin command from a MV project (or import a map containing it, if copy-paste between versions doesn't work for you - it's very flaky.)

 **Mobile and Web Deployment Note**